siucrae/linuxOBSReplayBufferOrganizer/README.md

-# obs-replay-folders
+# obsReplayFolders

-Saves replay buffer files to game-specific folders (like ShadowPlay).
+Saves replay buffer and recording files to game-specific folders (like ShadowPlay/MedalTV).
 Edited for linux computers.